choria-io/website/docs/content/development/mcorpc/ddl/_index.md

 For agents the reply structures are pre-populated with all the defined outputs, if no default is supplied a default of nil will be set.

-By default mcollective only show data from actions that failed, the _display_ line above tells it to always show the results.
+By default mcollective only shows data from actions that failed, the _display_ line above tells it to always show the results.
 Possible values are _:ok_, _:failed_ (the default behavior) and _:always_.

 Finally the service agent has 3 almost identical actions - _start_, _stop_ and _restart_ - below we use a simple loop to define them all in one go.